RafaDD/Concept-SAE/README.md

 ### Citation

-If you find our work helpful, please cite our paper
+If you find our work helpful, please cite our paper.
 ```
 @article{ding2025concept,
   title={Concept-SAE: Active Causal Probing of Visual Model Behavior},